themarcelor/blog/_posts/2021-12-10-SRE-in-10-minutes.md

 - MTBF (Mean Time Between Failures): The average amount of time a system or component operates without failure.
 A higher MTBF indicates better reliability and stability over time.
 - MTTR (Mean Time To Recover or Repair): The average time it takes to restore service after a failure has been detected.
 This includes diagnosing the issue, fixing it, and returning the system to normal operation.

-Speaking of success, in the next section let's talk about one cool SLI that is easy to understand and monitor.
+To learn more about each of these SRE responsibilities, let us talk one cool SLI that is easy to understand and monitor.

 # The Success Rate